kurtharriger/clj-mergetool/README.md

 A git diff and merge tool for edn and clojure code.
 Semantic diffs for conflict free merges.

-# Status

-Initial funding for this project provided by [ClojuristsTogether](https://www.clojuriststogether.org/)!

-# Share your merge conflicts

-I would love to get any example merge conflicts you have encountered in practice on open source code that I can use in my unit tests during development.

-Please [open an issue](https://github.com/kurtharriger/clj-mergetool/issues/new) with an example or any other feedback you may have.

 # Overview

 A git diff and merge tool for edn and clojure code.
 Semantic diffs for conflict free merges.